elastic/crawler/README.md

 #### Running Open Crawler from Docker

+> [!IMPORTANT]
+> **Be wary of triggering multiple crawl jobs that reference the same index**.
+A single crawl execution can be thought of as a single crawler.
+Even if two crawl executions share a configuration file, the two crawl processes will not communicate with each other.
+Two crawlers simultaneously interacting with a single index can lead to data loss.

 Open Crawler has a Dockerfile that can be built and run locally.

 1. Clone the repository: `git clone https://github.com/elastic/crawler.git`